ezeBalsamo/coderhouse-javascript-classes/deliverable_challenges/mandatory_challenge_1/README.md

 - B) He/she run out of money
 - C) The remaining money is not enough to complete the album

-Of course, this simulation considers that the probability of obtaining new cards decreases as the album is completed.
+Of course, this simulation considers that the probability of obtaining new stickers decreases as the album is completed.